learn-co-curriculum/phase-0-the-dom-introduction/README.md

 ### Explain How the DOM Is Created

 The DOM is created when the page loads from the HTML that the web server provides the browser.
-Let's step through that process.
+Let's examine this process step-by-step:

 > **NOTE**: We use [Google Chrome][chrome].